advocations/skype/Skype/Trusted_Application_API/docs/ImplementingAnonymousClientWithSkypeAppSDK.md

 2. Develop Trusted Application API Service Applications for Skype for Business Online.
 Please refer [ Developing Trusted Application API applications for Skype for Business Online](./AADS2S.md) for more details.

 ## Sample code walkthrough
-The code in the following sample gets a meeting Url and anonymous token by using a Trusted Application API SaaS as specified in prerequisite 2.
-The sample code walkthrough shows you each step of the walkthrough for the iOS platform and the Android platform.
-We use the **Swift** language for iOS and the **Java** language for Android.

 ### 1. Get anonymous meeting URL from your Trusted Application API-based web service